zexus34/ChatApp-backend/README.md

    ```

 4. **Database and Services**:
-   - Use cloud services like MongoDB Atlas.
+   - Use cloud services like MongoDB Atlas
-   - Ensure CLIENT_REPO is deployed and accessible.
+   - Ensure CLIENT_REPO is deployed and accessible

 ## Contributing 🤝

 Contributions are welcome!
 Follow these steps:

-1. Fork the repository.
+1. Fork the repository
 2. Create a feature or bugfix branch:
    ```bash
    git checkout -b feature/your-feature-name